Jardo72/AWS-Sandbox/Common-S3-Buckets/README.md

 * Bucket for S3 access logs.
 * Bucket for ELB access logs.

+The two buckets for access logs (S3 and ELB) are configured with lifecycle rules that automatically delete files which are 14 days old.

 ## Deployment
 The ([CloudFormation template](./cloud-formation-template.yml)) in this directory can be used to create the buckets and the related access policies/roles.
 The following AWS CLI command illustrates how to use the CloudFormation template to create the stack.